 Did you know that, aside from your glass and screen windows, you also need to clean your window sills and tracks?
 Nope?
 That’s okay if you forgot.
 It’s never too late!

-If you don’t know where to start, that’s alright.
-This guide will teach you how to clean your window sills and window tracks.
+If you don’t know where to start, keep scrolling below for a step-by-step guide on how to clean your window sills and tracks.

 Whether in the suburbs or the city, window sills are bound to get a bit of dust on them.
 Old leaves, small tree branches, pollen, and pollution can hit your window sill and stick to them.
 Moreover, strong winds from rain can bring in dirt and grime.

-So, ensure you regularly clean them to prevent stains and mold from ruining your home.
+So, ensure you regularly clean them to prevent stains and mould from ruining your home.